scottaohara/Brass-Tacks/README.md

-# Brass Tacks (Last updated: 0.8.2 - January.
-2, 2014)
+# Brass Tacks
+###(Last updated: 0.8.3.2 - January.
+18, 2014)

 Brass Tacks is (will be) a professional front-end HTML5 and SCSS framework that incorporates and standardizes many widely used HTML and CSS elements.

-Brass Tacks was oficially started in mid-2013, but really is based on the evolution of my coding style over many years.
+Brass Tacks was officially started in mid-2013, but really is based on the evolution of my coding style over many years.
 I have learned a lot from other developers in my field, and continue to do so on a daily basis.
 Those developers, as well as my own experiences have significantly steered the path of Brass Tacks' development.